-February saw the fourth annual Big Farmland Bird Count (BFBC) organised by the Game & Wildlife Conservation Trust, with record numbers of people taking part (including 28 from Austria!).
+February saw the fifth annual Big Farmland Bird Count (BFBC) organised by the Game & Wildlife Conservation Trust, and sponsored by BASF, with record numbers of participants and species recorded.

-Over 970 farmers took part and recorded 112 species across around 900,000 acres.
-That’s more farmers than in previous years.
+Over 1000 farmers took part and recorded 121 species across over 950,000 acres.
+That’s more farmers than in any previous year.

 What did farmers see?

 The most commonly seen species were blackbirds and woodpigeons, seen by over 80% of our participants.
-Robins, blue tits, and carrion crows were seen by over 70% of the farmers.
+Robins, blue tits, and pheasants were seen by over 70% of the farmers.

-The table below shows the full list of the 25 most commonly seen species.
+The graph below shows the full list of the 25 most commonly seen species.

-The five most abundant birds seen were woodpigeons, starlings, fieldfares, rooks and chaffinches.
-A total of 104,993 were found, making up over 40% of the total number of birds recorded.
+The five most abundant birds seen were starlings, woodpigeons, fieldfares, rooks and chaffinches.
+A total of 99,712 were found, making up nearly 50% of the total number of birds recorded.

-It is interesting to note that this top five list is very similar to previous counts, with chaffinches reappearing on the list this year, pushing lapwings down to sixth place.
+It is interesting to note that this top five list is very similar to previous counts.

 8 of the top 25 most abundant species are on the Red List for Birds of Conservation Concern: starlings, fieldfares, lapwings, linnets, redwings, herring gulls, yellowhammers, and house sparrows.